-Enabling this option activates the remote loopback function of the CSU/DSU link module.
+Enabling this option activates the remote loopback function of the ATL CSU/DSU link module.
+This option is only available on an ATL CSU/DSU link.

-When the remote loopback function is initiated, the local CSU/DSU link module will send a remote slave loopback command to the remote partner CSU/DSU attempting to put the remote partner CSU/DSU in loopback.
-Once the remote partner CSU/DSU is in loopback, the local CSU/DSU will generate test data and send it to the remote partner.
-The local CSU/DSU will error check the returning data and report pass or fail back to the local IOLINK bridge/router in 100 ms intervals.
+When the remote loopback function is initiated, the local ATL CSU/DSU link module will send a remote slave loopback command to the remote partner CSU/DSU attempting to put the remote partner CSU/DSU in loopback.
+Once the remote partner CSU/DSU is in loopback, the local ATL CSU/DSU will generate test data and send it to the remote partner.
+The local ATL CSU/DSU will error check the returning data and report pass or fail back to the local IOLINK router in 100 ms intervals.